What is Solar Urticaria?

 If you easily and often develop solar urticaria, desensitizing phototherapy treatments are an excellent way to assist your body in tolerating UV rays.
 However, phototherapy tends to be short-lived and maintenance sessions are required.

 Even though solar urticaria is a chronic condition, the prognosis is good.
 Patients with the disease who adapt to preventative measures often find that they can live fairly normally with the condition.
-Protective clothing, oral antihistamines, consistent use of topical sunscreen lotion, and Sunsafe Rx capsules, provide most sufferers with the ability to tolerate some sunlight.
+Protective clothing, oral antihistamines, and consistent use of topical sunscreen lotion provide most sufferers with the ability to tolerate some sunlight.

 Very few individuals completely overcome the condition.
 However, even those that experience debilitating symptoms–such as vomiting, headaches, and nausea–can manage the condition with phototherapies.